samadanilab/AC-PC-Landmark-Prediction/README.md

 ## Acknowledgments

 This work utilized **3D Slicer** (https://www.slicer.org/) for image preprocessing and obtaining coarse localized AC-PC landmarks via image registration.
-If you use this code for your research, please consider citing the following (in addition to our paper):
+If you use this code for your research, please consider citing the following:
 * **3D Slicer:** Fedorov A., Beichel R., Kalpathy-Cramer J., et al. "3D Slicer as an image computing platform for the Quantitative Imaging Network." *Magnetic Resonance Imaging*.
 2012 Nov;30(9):1323-41.

 ## License & Patent Notice